NKoyfish/Group-11-INST377-MoviesDB/README.md

 ## Server Application API Methods
 The .get method for /api/genre would get the genre that is selected.

-If using for example /api/route:genre, this would go to the page get the genre that is being passed in.
+If using for example /api/route:genre, this would go to the page to get the genre that is being passed in like /api/genres/6.

 The .delete method for /api/genre deletes the genre.